Linaro/poplar-tools/build_instructions.md

   are USB 2.0 ports, they're stacked on top of each other.
 Insert the USB memory stick into one of these two.

+- There is a "USB_BOOT" button on the board.
+It is one of two buttons on same side of the boards as the stacked USB2.0 ports.
+  To boot from the memory stick, this button needs to be depressed at power-on.
+You only need to hold it for about a second;
+  keeping it down a bit longer does no harm.

 - Next you will be powering on the board, but you need to interrupt the automated boot process.
 To do this, be prepared to enter control-C, perhaps repeatedly, in the serial console window until you find the boot process has stopped.

-- Power on the Poplar board, and interrupt its automated boot with control-C.
+- Power on the Poplar board (while pressing the USB_BOOT button), and interrupt its automated boot with control-C.

 - Now enter the following commands in the Poplar serial console